ResearchSoftwareHour/researchsoftwarehour.github.io/index.md

 Research Software Hour is a online stream/show about scientific computing and research software.
-It is designed to provide the informal kind of skills you don't learn academically: each week, we do some combination of exploring new tools, analyzing and improving someone's research code, and discussion.
+It is designed to provide the skills typically picked up via informal networks: each week, we do some combination of exploring new tools, analyzing and improving someone's research code, and discussion.
 Watchers can take part and contribute code to us which we analyze and discuss on stream.